ViktorSmiryagin/ViktorSmiryagin/README.md

 ## About me

 I am a beginner "Manual Testing Engineer".
 I try to master this profession from scratch.
 In my spare time I am interested in taking online courses on platforms like Stepik and Udemy.
-My professional knowledge is constantly expanded and developed by these interests.
+These interests help me to constantly develop and expand my professional knowledge.

 **Was born and lived:**
 - Russian Federation, Komi Republic, [Pechora](https://eho.tb.ru/pechora-komi-republic);